Exploring your European Family Heritage

-The family history center adjoining EPIC is the ideal place to start your Irish heritage search before heading out into the green fertile countryside to uncover old family homes and long lost relatives who will be thrilled to make your acquaintance.
+The family history center adjoining EPIC is the ideal place to start your Irish heritage search before heading out into the beautiful countryside to uncover old family homes and long lost relatives who will be thrilled to make your acquaintance.
 Finest Journeys can introduce you to special places which will make history come alive for you and your family.

 Around the start of the 20th century, poverty drove four million people from southern Italy to emigrate to the US.
 Americans of Italian ancestry now make up the country’s fifth largest ethnic group.

 You can find out more about your Italian heritage by browsing this website.
-If you already know the last name of your living relatives – or those who have passed away – then fill in the village they belong to and hit Trova (find in Italian).
+If you already know the last name of your relatives – or those who have passed away – then fill in the village they belong to and hit Trova (find in Italian).
 You will come away with both the physical addresses and phone numbers of people who share your last name and still live in the village you indicated.
 After finding out where they live, you can start the process of reconnecting by reaching out.
 We’d advise making sure whether they are related to you or not before flying all the way to Italy!
 Although, given the small size of the villages, the chances are high that they are your relatives.